elixir-marine/mmg-cluster-setup/README.md

 # mmg-cluster-setup

-(THIS DOCUMENTATION NEEDS TO BE UPDATED, the list of currently supported commands is shows when the tool is launched)
+(THIS DOCUMENTATION NEEDS TO BE UPDATED,
+The list of currently supported commands is shows when the tool is launched)

 Program tool for setting up Metapipe on openstack-based cPouta (pouta.csc.fi).
 Currently in development.